 "You are a bold and courageous person, afraid of nothing."
 Those were the first words heard on my favorite record when I was 5 years old.
 That's also how we think of you, the bold and courageous person ready to dip into the scrappy world of independent, supporter-funded culture journalism.
 I'm thrilled that you're considering The Tonearm as a place for your words.
 We'd love to have you here.

-If you haven't checked it out yet, our About page outlines the mission and vision of The Tonearm.
+If you haven't checked it out yet, our About page outlines The Tonearm's mission and vision.
 Take a few minutes to read that as it helpfully explains our mindset.

 And now, some FAQs.
 If I haven't addressed your pressing question here, then please don't hesitate to ask.